graded-cs-resources/IB-Computer-Science-Notes/unit1/00_Intro.md

 - **Level 1** Computer processors, at their core, are made up of trillions of tiny circuits called *transistors,* as well as other circuits that hold data called *memory* (specifically, at this level, they are called *CPU registers*).
 The people who design transistors and memory themselves are basically physicists or electrical enginers - at that level, computer science is essentially physics!

 - **Level 2** - The transistors are typically combined in groups of two or three into small circuits called *logic gates*.
 These logic gates allow circuit designers to forget about the electricity itself, and instead think about the flow of data.
+We will learn more about logic gates in Unit 3.

 - **Level 3** - Individual logic gates are then combined into larger, combined circuits that do more complicated things, such as add two numbers or read data from memory.
-These larger circuits create the *fundamental operations* of a computer processor, and are usually hardwired directly into the computer processor.
+These larger circuits create the **fundamental operations** of a computer processor, and are usually hardwired directly into the computer processor.
 People who think about how these logic gates should be combined in a given computer, and how many of each type of circuit to make, and how to wire them together, are called *microprocessor designers* or *processor engineers*.
 We WILL study logic gates and some of the combined circuits in this course, as well as lightly examine an abstract math built around these gates called boolean algebra.

 - **Level 4** - These fundamental operations can then be controlled by sending a signal to a computer in *machine language* (a direct stream of carefully configured `0`'s and `1`'s) or, much more commonly, *assembly language* (a slightly more human-readable way of writing these signals) that is then turned by a computer into machine language.
 Below is a short example of an assembly program that adds 3 and 4 and prints the result: